-Wooden Spoon the 'last thing you want' - Gatland
+Wooden Spoon 'the last thing you want' - Gatland

 "I was pleased with some aspects - I thought there were a number of improvements in that performance - but there is still a lot of work for us to do."

-Wales will drop to 10th in the world rankings after the England defeat.

-This start to the Six Nations tournament is Wales' worst since 2007.
+Wales will drop to 10th in the world rankings after the England defeat, and this start to the Six Nations tournament is their worst since 2007.

-They have lost 12 of their last 15 matches, a run stretching back to the reign of Wayne Pivac, who Gatland replaced in December 2022.
+They have lost 12 of their past 15 matches, a run stretching back to the reign of Wayne Pivac, who Gatland replaced in December 2022.

-It is Gatland's second stint in charge after his initial 12-year period between 2007 and 2019 saw Wales win three Grand Slams and four Six Nations titles and reach two World Cup semi-finals.
+It is Gatland's second stint in charge after his initial 12-year period between 2007 and 2019 saw Wales win three Grand Slams, four Six Nations titles and reach two World Cup semi-finals.

-So is the rebuilding job required bigger than Gatland anticipated when he took the job?
+So is the rebuilding required bigger than Gatland anticipated when he took the job?

 "There's definitely some things we need to work hard on," he added.